-I began working with the LGBTQ+ community as a case management intern at Pride Center San Antonio, and then transitioned to the Montrose Center as a clinical intern practicing therapy.
+Prior to working for the Center for Student Advocacy and Community, I worked with the LGBTQ+ community as a case management intern at Pride Center San Antonio, and then transitioned to the Montrose Center as a clinical intern practicing therapy.
 I also worked as a medical case manager at Legacy Community Health, serving folks living with HIV.

-I love exploring Houston’s (vegetarian) food and art scenes with my partner and hanging out with our very cuddly dog, Eloise.
+Outside of work, I love exploring Houston’s (vegetarian) food and art scenes with my partner and hanging out with our dog, Eloise.
 Baking is my favorite form of self-care, and I am an avid viewer of Great British Bake Off.